Zapit-Optostim/zapit/README.md

 The following code will send samples to the DAQ to stimulate one brain area bilaterally.

 ```
-newTrial.area = 1; % first brain area on the list
+newTrial = struct('area', 1, 'LaserOn', 1); % first brain area on the list
-newTrial.LaserOn = 1;
-newTrial.powerOption = 1; % if 1 send 2 mW, if 2 send 4 mW (mean)

 P.sendSamples(newTrial)
 ```

 To stop it gracefully run:
 ```
 P.stopOptoStim